vasucp1207/sveltronics-site/src/routes/docs/[...1]utilities/[...2]setDrag/+page.md

-# setDrag
+# setDraggable

-`setDrag` utility function sets the element back to its original position on leaving the element.
+`setDraggable` utility function sets the element back to its original position on leaving the element.

 ## Demo

 <script>
-  import { setDrag } from 'sveltronics';
+  import { setDraggable } from 'sveltronics';
 </script>

 <div style="